Terms and spelling

 A

-app – not 'application'
+app – not application

-Australian Securities & Investments Commission (ASIC)
+Australian Securities and Investments Commission (ASIC)

 C